maudominguez/final/README.md

 You need to sign-in to be able to create and edit books, etc..

+Password for all users in the seeds file is 'password'.

-You can use these users from the seeds file:
+For example, you can use these two:

 * Admin user: They can destroy other user accounts.